SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 ```

 THIS DOES NOT WORK ANYMORE
-ESTEBAN
-can we build soemthing using replace:with: and subpresenterOrLayoutNamed:of:
-How could we only take one subpresenter of another composer
-How can we select a different layout
+ESTEBAN How can we select a different layout?
+can we build soemthing subpresenterOrLayoutNamed:of:

 ```